edgebox-iot/ua-netinst-config/README.md

 ## First boot

-The system is almost completely unconfigured on first boot.
-Here are some tasks you most definitely want to do on first boot.
+The system is almost completely configured on first boot.
+But here are some tasks you might want to do on first boot.
 Note, that this manual work can be done automatically during the installation process if the appropriate options in [`installer-config.txt`](#installer-customization)) are set.

-Some sane defaults for Edgebox product development are pre-set via the installation script, but you might want to tweak some of the parameters even after installing.
+If you want to tweak some of the configuration, even after installation, you can run the following commands.

 - Configure your default locale: `dpkg-reconfigure locales`
 - Configure your keyboard layout: `dpkg-reconfigure keyboard-configuration`